An apron sink is a huge sink.

 Unlike the farmhouse style, which fits through a standard-sized hole in your countertop, you need a custom-made cutaway front for your countertop to fit these sinks.

-Your cabinets must be up to spec, too.
+Your kitchen cabinets must be up to spec, too.
 Standard base cabinets won't work; you need a base cabinet in sizes MEANT for apron sinks.

 Apron Sink Advantages